SEO Consulting

 What is SEO Website Optimisation?

-SEO website optimisation is essentially creating website content so that it ranks highly in the search engine “organic”, “natural” listings rather than using paid ads as a mechanism to get on the best position on the search page.
+SEO website optimisation is the process of creating website content that will rank as highly as possible in the search engine "organic", "natural" listings rather than using paid ads as a mechanism to get to the best position on the search page.

-Nowadays Search engines reserve the top and bottom sections of a page for their paid ads.
-This means that the organic listings are restricted to the middle section of the page and so the top ranking web page SERP is pushed down to something like 4th in the overall list.
+Nowadays Search engines reserve the top and bottom sections of a page for their paid ads and a lot of other features that are now on a search page.
+It's a busy space nowadays.
+This means that the organic listings are restricted to the middle section of the page and so have fewer organic listings per page.
+To generate traffic to your site you have to be on page 1 to have a real chance.

 SEO website optimisation can be confusing because search engines, like Google, have secret methods of ranking a web page.
-They remain secret so that people can not take advantage of the “rules”.
-Historically it was pretty easy to get ranked highly – you just stuffed your content with keywords and away you went.
-As more and more websites were created the need to become more sophisticated in how to merit a web page became essential.
+They remain secret so people can't take advantage of the "rules".
+Historically it was easy to get ranked highly - you just stuffed your content with keywords and that was it.
+It was open to abuse and as more and more websites were created the need to become more sophisticated in how to assess a web page became essential.
+Google technology advances made it possible to evaluate content in a far more complex way.

 SEO Website Optimisation and Backlinks

-Backlinks are links from other sites to your page and the more respected the site the more value is given to your site by Google.
-A backlink is, in effect, a testimonial that Googles deems as a indication of the value of the information on your website.
-Google measures your page value by the quality of backlinks to the page.
+Backlinks are links from other sites to your pages.
+The more respected the site that links to your website the more value is given to your site by Google.
+A backlink is, in effect, a testimonial that Google deems as an indication of the value of the information on your website.
+Google measures your page value by the quality of backlinks to the page and not the number of links you have.

-These links also need to be a natural process.
-Today Google penalises sites that attract a large number of links from free directories, paid for links, forums, paid blogs and more.
-Like the page content, Google now believes that links should be naturally created by other people that find your page interesting.
-Links that you create yourself, for your website, are now frowned upon as it is not a measure of your content’s worth.
+These links also need to be created naturally.
+Google does not look favourably on sites that have a large number of links from free directories, paid-for links, forums, paid blogs and more.
+Google believes that links are only naturally created by other people who find your page interesting.
+Links that you create yourself are now frowned upon as it is not a measure of your content's worth.

 Local SEO Northern Beaches